everstrikeio/everstrike-websockets-api/index.md

 **wss://wss.everstrike.io**

-Once connected, you can subscribe to a specific trading pair (such as the BTC perpetual future).
+Once connected, you can subscribe to a specific trading pair.

 Then you'll receive all updates about that trading pair automatically.